 Hypothyroidism affects millions of Americans, most of whom are women.
-The majority of cases are caused by an autoimmune condition known as Hashimoto’s, a disease in which the immune system begins to attack the body’s own thyroid gland.
-I therefore use both thyroid-supporting as well as immune-balancing approaches when caring for patients affected by hypothyroidism.
+The majority of cases are caused by an autoimmune condition known as Hashimoto’s, a disease in which the immune system attacks the body’s own thyroid gland.
+I therefore see the value in using both thyroid-supporting as well as immune-balancing approaches in the care of hypothyroidism.

 Symptoms of hypothyroidism can include:

 - Difficulty losing weight or unexplained weight gain

 - Thinning hair or shortening of eyebrows